WEX (WEX)

 Return on equity (ROE) reveals the profit generated per dollar of shareholder equity, which represents a key source of bank funding.
 Banks maintaining elevated ROE levels tend to accelerate wealth creation for shareholders via earnings retention, buybacks, and distributions.

-Over the last five years, WEX has averaged an ROE of 11.1%, respectable for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.
+Over the last five years, WEX has averaged an ROE of 14.9%, healthy for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.
+This is a bright spot for WEX.

 9. Balance Sheet Risk